mvolkmann/blog/src/smalltalk/01-overview.md

   Hierarchy Browser, Protocol Browser, and more.
 - Everything is an object.
-- All methods are invoked through message passing which supports extreme polymorphism.
+- All methods are invoked through message passing which supports polymorphism.
-  Any kind of object, referred to as a "receiver", can be passed as a message argument as long as it responds to the messages that will be sent to it.
+  Any kind of object can be passed as a message argument as long as it responds to the messages that will be sent to it.
+- It provides automatic garbage collection to free the space used by objects when they are no longer referenced.
 - It provides versioning and development history.
 - It has a great web app. framework (Seaside) and a great CMS framework (Pier).